Additional pix by Dan W, Dave K and Robin W.

 Fuel consumption was pretty poor by my recent standards – down to just 100km to a tank or 150 to dry (45mpg).
 I bet the bigger efi 650s and 690s were doing much better – small engines aren’t always more efficient when you take into account power-sapping terrain or high-speed roads.
 I didn’t pull the spark plug but the bike did feel like it may have been running rich, even if starting and carburation were spot on.
 Better to leave it that way in the desert, even at the cost of mpg as the engine runs a little cooler.

-The rear Mitas E09 wore very well, (right; at the end after 1000 miles), but on the sands 1 bar / 15psi was still too hard for this stiff tyre on a light bike, even with my weight.
+The rear Mitas E09 (non Dakar; 1 less ply and a bit lighter) wore very well, (right: after 1000 miles), but on the sands 1 bar / 15psi was still too hard for this stiff tyre on a light bike, even with my weight.
 On the last day on sand I tried 12psi (~0.8 bar) and noticed less squirreling when pulling away and improved traction elsewhere.
 Tough as a Michelin Desert but less than half price, I’d use one again for similar riding.
 I had no punctures (nor did anyone else on this trip).

-So thumbs up for the classic XR4; one of the best trail bikes of its day and still with nothing newer taking its place.
+So thumbs up for the classic XR4; one of the best trail bikes of its day and still with nothing newer taking its place, including the so-called 450L.
 I’m pretty sure that motor-wise, it was a better ride than the slightly heavier WR250R I used last year.